friendsofgo/killgrave/README.md

 Flags:
-  -c, --config string       Path to your configuration file -h, --help                help for killgrave
+  -c, --config string       Path to your configuration file -h, --help                Help for Killgrave
   -H, --host string         Set a different host than localhost (default "localhost") -i, --imposters string    Directory where your imposters are located (default "imposters") -P, --port int            Port to run the server (default 3000)